-Uriah Kim (GTU), Reading a Tendentious Bible: Essays in Honor of Robert B. Coote, co-edited with Marvin Chaney and Annette Schellenberg (Sheffield Phoenix Press, 2014).
+Uriah Kim (GTU), Reading a Tendentious Bible: Essays in Honor of Robert B. Coote, co-ed. with Marvin Chaney and Annette Schellenberg (Sheffield Phoenix Press, 2014).

 James Lawrence (PSR), Principles in Play: Essays in Honor of George Dole, ed.
-(Berkeley: Studia Swedenborgiana Press, 2010).
+(Studia Swedenborgiana Press, 2010).

 Gabriella Lettini (SKSM), Soul Repair: Recovering from Moral Injury After War, co-authored with Rita Nakashima Brock (Beacon Press, 2012).

 Elizabeth Liebert (SFTS), The Soul of Discernment: A Spiritual Practice for Communities and Institutions (Westminster/John Knox Press, 2015).

 Gregory Anderson Love (SFTS), Love, Violence, and the Cross: How the Nonviolent God Saves Us through the Cross of Christ (Cascades Books, 2010).

 Scott MacDougall (CDSP), More Than Communion: Imagining an Eschatological Ecclesiolog (Bloomsbury–T&T Clark, 2015).

 James McDonald (SFTS), Preaching God’s Transforming Justice, Year A, Year B, and Year C (Westminster/John Knox Press, 2011-2013).